 A larger part of an agent’s job is ensuring things work as they should.
 Thus, the most common help desk tickets usually relate to employees’ daily tasks.

-Keep reading to learn to use automation, self-service portals, canned responses, and more to solve problems like data loss, printer issues, and password resets.
+Keep reading to know which are the common problems and how to solve them with a ticketing system, self-service portals, canned responses, and more to solve problems like data loss, printer issues, and password resets.

 14 most common help desk tickets - and solutions!